andkon/andkon.github.io/_posts/2020-08-13-hello-world.md

 And right in there is also the reason I was unable to accept that I wanted to be an artist\.
 I call it “narcissism,” but really, that was my way of shaming myself into shutting down my awareness of this need to express what I had to express\.
 It was my way of stopping myself from asking: why am I so incapable of accepting that that’s what I want to do, and then doing it, unfiltered through the needs of a tech startup?

-In the place of actual self\-expression, I found myself deeply committed to simulacra: the creation of a tool that could enable self\-expression, but which was devoid of it\.
+In the place of actual self\-expression, I found myself deeply committed to the simulacra of expression.
+I made these apps that looked like they'd enable self\-expression, but which were devoid of it – both for users, and for me creating it\.
 If an app creates a playlist for you, it takes away the choices that you have to make for it to truly be expressive of yourself\.
 If you create an app for self\-expression, you lose the chance to have spent that time actually expressing yourself\.

 That conversation happened six years ago\.
 I’ve been unpacking the reasons why I was unable to actually accept my calling as an artist ever since\.
 What would I need so that I could not just say that I’m an artist, but actually allow myself to feel and believe that?